qafy/unikraft_pqc/README.md

 # Evaluating Post-Quantum Cryptography in Unikernels on Embedded Devices

-This Interdisciplinary Project revolves around integrating the Post-Quantum Cryptography Library liboqs into the Unikraft Project and comparing several performance metrics to a native solution and a containerized solution.
+This Interdisciplinary Project integrates the Post-Quantum Cryptography Library liboqs into the Unikraft Project and compares several performance metrics to a native solution and a containerized solution.

 Our first task was to evaluate the hardware at hand and choose a to industry standards comparable platform.
 We chose a Raspberry Pi 4 model, as it has wide development support and is ARM based making it more comparable to low-powered industrial hardware.

 Our second task was to define use-cases which will be used as a basis for the evaluation.
-Since Post Quantum Cryptography's most important use case is TLS we opt for benchmarking the performance of network connections via TLS/HTTPS.
+Since Post Quantum Cryptography's most important use case is TLS we opt for benchmarking the performance of network connections via TLS.

 Our third task was to define measurands to evaluate the performance.
 We measure the networking performance with TLS by the number of TLS connections per second and we measure the runtime of Post-Quantum Cryptography Primitives inside our virtual environment.
 During which we also take a look at overall power consumption, memory allocation.
 Finally we evaluate the usabilty of the system by means of built time, toolchain complexity, etc.